 Cynthia Bartolo has always had an enquiring mind.
-When her daughter experienced digestive issues related to food intolerances, as well as significant learning difficulties, she applied her 15 years of experience in the food industry as a scientist to researching the gut and how it impacts mood, behaviour, memory and learning via the Gut-Brain Axis.
+When her daughter experienced digestive issues and significant learning difficulties, she applied her 15 years of experience in the food industry as a scientist to researching the gut and how it impacts mood, behaviour, memory and learning via the Gut-Brain Axis.

 Since then her training has taken her to attain a post-graduate Certificate in Human Nutrition from Deakin University.
 She is also a certified GAPS (Gut and Psychology Syndrome) Practitioner.
-Through her Gut-Brain Nutrition program, Cynthia’s aim is to guide and support people to make informed choices to improve their gut health and overall wellbeing.
-She is also passionate about using her skills to implement systems across different departments to provide a unique nutrition service to schools and other organisations.
+Through her Nutrition Coaching, Cynthia aims to guide and support people to make informed choices to improve their gut health and overall wellbeing.

-“As a scientist with an analytical mind and in my role as a mother and carer of children with additional needs, the regular practice of these two modalities have given me the ability to calm down and to bring my nervous system back into balance.
+“As a scientist with an analytical mind and in my role as a mother and carer, the regular practice of these two modalities have given me the ability to calm down and to bring my nervous system back into balance.
 This has had a positive flow on effect to my children.
 I have no doubt that my ability to remain resilient and positive in my role as a carer is attributed to my experiences with Therapeutic Touch and Stillness Meditation Therapy.”

 “The Sacred Nest supports the whole person.
-This is achieved through my varied programs designed to harness each of the 7 senses through which we experience ourselves, our relationships, the environment and the world.
+This is achieved through my varied therapy and support programs designed to harness the senses through which we experience ourselves, our relationships, the environment and the world.
 I am passionate about sharing my knowledge and experience to help you and your family, or the people that you care for, to live healthier and more enriching lives.“

 - Bachelor of Applied Science (Food Science & Technology), RMIT University, 1991 – 1994